dinesh-official/k8s/basics/basics/README.md

 => Action
 ```
-what you want to do like get , create
+What you want to do, like get, create

 Actions
   - get